Bellerby & Co, Globemakers: Globemaking

 Originally made from hemispheres of plaster of Paris glued together, the company's small globes are now made from resin and the larger from composite materials.
 The company employs three cartographers and uses a modern map of their own design that customers are invited to customise.
 The maps are printed onto paper gores and cut by hand.
 The paper is wet and stretched across the sphere before being hand painted and finished with a matte or gloss finish.
 The globes are weighted so they come slowly to rest when spun.

 The wood and metal bases are made in the company's London studio.
 Their 80 series is made in connection with heritage technicians from Aston Martin.
 Some bases are mounted on ball bearings, others can be spun within hand-engraved solid brass meridians.

 The "Pocket Globe", at around five inches in diameter, is the smallest made by the company.

-The "Churchill Globe", at around fifty inches in diameter, is the largest made by the company.
+The "Churchill Globe", at fifty inches in diameter, was the largest made by the company until the 2026 acquisition by National Geographic of a sixty inch diameter globe for their Museum of Exploration in Washington, DC...
 Its design is based on a Weber Costello, Chicago-made globe presented to Winston Churchill and Franklin Delano Roosevelt by George Marshall, the US Army's Chief of Staff during World War II.